-Additionally, any output sent to the stderr stream of a cell will result in jupyter-sphinx raising an exception.
+Additionally, any output sent to the stderr stream of a cell will result in jupyter-sphinx producing a warning.
 This behaviour can be suppressed (and the stderr stream printed as regular output) by providing the stderr option:

 '''

 .. jupyter-execute::

 :stderr:

 '''